 3. Review the course catalog

 Some orientation programs include registering for classes and meeting with an academic advisor.
 Before orientation, take a look at the course catalog and write down the classes you want to take, plus any questions you might have about degree requirements or your academic plan.
 Make sure you know how to contact your advisor after orientation ends, as you might think of more questions later.
-Don’t forget to check which classes are being held virtually and which classes are being held in person when reviewing the course catalog – and when eventually creating your schedule.
+Don’t forget to check which classes are being held online and which classes are being held in person when reviewing the course catalog – and when eventually creating your schedule.

 4. Stick to the program

 Some parts of orientation might not be mandatory, but most college advisors encourage students to attend the entire program.
 Whether in-person or online, a session that sounds uninteresting might contain information about resources or services that you didn’t know existed (or know you needed), or be the place where you connect with a future friend.

 Most likely, the agenda will include “icebreaker” events meant to help you get acquainted with other freshmen.
 Attend these, too, no matter how silly they might sound.
 While you might cringe at the idea of participating in a scavenger hunt tied to another student or playing “2 Truths and a Lie” with people you hardly know, these events are designed to put everyone in the same awkward situation, facilitate conversation, and forge friendships.

 5. Take notes

-You’ll be getting a lot of information about campus resources -- such as health services, academic advising, financial aid, and resident life.
+You’ll be getting a lot of information about campus resources — such as health services, academic advising, financial aid, and dorm life.
 Take notes, collect or take pictures of any handouts you’re given, and keep the information accessible.
 A service or program that seems irrelevant to you today might be something you need in the future.

 6. Prepare a list of questions to ask